History of Hsinchu: Qing Empire

-Japanese occupation
+Empire of Japan

-During the first years of Japanese occupation following the First Sino-Japanese War, the political divisions of the island were changed frequently.
+During the first years of Japanese rule following the First Sino-Japanese War, the political divisions of the island were changed frequently.
 By 1901, the city—known at the time as Shinchiku—was the head of a subprefecture ("chō"), one of twenty spread around the island.
 It was the main administrative center between Taipei (then "Taihoku") and Taichung (then "Taichū") and among the province's most populous towns.
 In 1904, its 16,371 residents ranked it in 7th place, behind Keelung and ahead of Changhua ("Shoka").

 Roads and railways were built but many traditional buildings—even the city wall surrounding the former headquarters of the Tamsui Subprefecture—were demolished.
 During this time, "Shinchiku" first became a center for glass making.

 "Shinchiku" was raised to town (街) status in 1920; a town district office was established within the Shinchiku District of Shinchiku Prefecture.
 It was raised to city status in 1930; the town district office becoming a city office.
 At the same time, it became the seat of Shinchiku Prefecture, which eventually encompassed modern-day Hsinchu City, Hsinchu County, Taoyuan City, and Miaoli County.
 In 1941, its prefecture was expanded, annexing Xiangshan ("Kōzan").
 Jiugang (t 舊港莊, s 旧港庄, "Old Harbor Village" and the Japanese "Kyūminato") and Liujia (t 六家莊, s 六家庄, "Six-Family Village" and the Japanese "Rokka") merged to become Zhubei (t 竹北莊, s 竹北庄, "North of Xinzhu" and the Japanese "Chikuhoku").